chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break-VOF/dam-break-VOF.rst

 As mentioned previously, this simulation uses adaptive mesh refinement.
-The following image shows the mesh and the position of the interface at :math:`4` seconds.
+The following image shows the mesh and the position of the interface at :math:`4` s.
 The mesh refinement detects and refines the meshes on the interface.

 .. image:: images/refinement.png